• Loading stock data...

 Sports is not the only area where junk fees have caused consumers headaches.
 The issue came up in 2024 when tickets for Taylor Swift’s Eras Tour soared into the stratosphere, causing the Biden-era Department of Justice to probe Ticketmaster and its parent company, Live Nation.
 In December 2024, the Federal Trade Commission announced a final “junk fees rule” prohibiting such tactics in the live-event ticketing and hotel industries.

-The lawsuits, which allege violations of consumer protection laws already on the books, are a start—but enforcement is the real issue, says Alex Jacquez, chief of policy and advocacy at the Groundwork Collective, a D.C.-based economic think tank.
+The lawsuits, which allege violations of consumer protection laws already on the books, are a start—but enforcement is the real issue, says Alex Jacquez, chief of policy and advocacy at the Groundwork Collaborative, a D.C.-based economic think tank.

-“Violations are rampant,” says Jacquez, who previously worked at the National Economic Council under the Biden administration.
+“Violations are rampant,” says Jacquez, who previously worked at the National Economic Council under the Biden Administration.
 “It’s hard to pin these guys down if they don’t believe there will be any ramifications on the back end.”

 That could change if more lawsuits pile up or one of the cases results in a major settlement or a large damages award—outcomes that may spur movement from the federal government.